PeridexisErrant/DF-Walkthrough/chapters/chap03-recap-home.rst

 Now you need to go and place a bed in each room, a door on each doorway, and tables and chairs in the dining room-t0-be.
-You should know how to do all of this using “b” “Build” and “d” for “door”, “t” for “table” and “c” for “chair”.
-If you forget the shortcuts just look at the “b”, “build” menu and scroll through it using the usual method.
+You should know how to do all of this using :kbd:`b` for :guilabel:`Build`, then :kbd:`d` for :guilabel:`Door`, :kbd:`t` for :guilabel:`Table`, and :kbd:`c` for :guilabel:`Chair`... which in a Mason's workshop is called a :guilabel:`Throne`.
+Yep, the same object can have different names depending on the material - another reason using the shortcuts can be easier than scrolling.

 Here are my rooms partly completed.
 If you look closely you can see a slacker dwarf having a nap.